Harriet Di Francesco

 Harriet Di Francesco was called to the Bar in 2018 and became a tenant at Keating Chambers following successful completion of her pupillage.
 She is developing a busy practice specialising in construction, engineering, procurement and international arbitration.

-Since accepting her offer of tenancy, Harriet has appeared regularly as an advocate in County Court hearings both at an interlocutory stage and at trial, and has accepted instructions both as sole and junior counsel.
+Since accepting her offer of tenancy, she has appeared regularly as an advocate in County Court hearings both at an interlocutory stage and at trial, and has accepted instructions both as sole and junior counsel.
 Most recently, she successfully prosecuted a claim on behalf of a major telecommunications provider in relation to damages caused to her client’s apparatus by an undertaker of street works.

 Harriet accepts instructions from both international and domestic clients.
 She has experience in a range of dispute resolution including litigation, adjudication, international arbitration and ADR, and with many major standard form contracts including the JCT, NEC and MF/1 standard forms.
 She has advised and drafted submissions in relation to both statutory and contractual adjudication proceedings.